 Smaller carbon footprint products

-A recent study by researchers from Utrecht University confirmed clear environmental benefits from switching fossil oil based polypropylene to renewable polypropylene produced from Neste’s renewable hydrocarbons.
+A recent study by researchers from Utrecht University confirmed: switching from fossil oil based polypropylene to polypropylene produced with Neste’s renewable hydrocarbons provides clear environmental benefits.

 Source: “Environmental life cycle assessment of polypropylene made from used cooking oil” in Resources, Conservation and Recycling, June 2020.
 Study was developed as a part of the EU Bio-SPRI study.
 Comparison made to fossil-based PP, cradle to factory gate (i.e. calculations do not include the end-of-life phase, such as incineration of recycling).
 Impact reductions vary depending on the allocation approach chosen.

 Researchers examined 16 environmental impact categories and confirmed environmental benefits in all categories.
-Particularly significant reductions were found in climate change impacts (40-62% reduction, variation resulting from changes in allocation methods) and fossil resources use (80-86%) when cradle to factory gate life cycle impacts of UCO-based PP were compared to those of conventional petrochemical PP. The overall environmental footprint of the UCO-based PP was reduced by 34%.
+Particularly significant reductions were found in climate change impacts (40-62% reduction, variation resulting from changes in allocation methods) and fossil resources use (80-86%).
+The overall environmental footprint of the PP was reduced by 34%.

-Although the results cannot be generalized to apply to renewable plastic feedstock or all plastic products, the study clearly indicates that replacing conventional plastics with renewable plastics produced from Neste RE consisting of 100% renewable feedstock enables plastics-consuming companies and brands not only to reduce their crude oil dependency but to produce climate-friendlier products and offerings.
+Although the results cannot be generalized to apply to renewable plastic feedstock or all plastic products, the study clearly indicates: Neste RE enables plastics-consuming companies and brands not only to reduce their crude oil dependency but to produce climate-friendlier products.